 Two vaccines are currently available to protect children from rotavirus, which is the leading cause of severe diarrheal diseases in infants and young children.
 The virus can spread rapidly through what researchers call the fecal-oral route.

 Although children in developed countries rarely die from rotavirus infection, this disease is a killer in developing countries where rehydration treatment is not available.

 WHO estimates that worldwide, 453 children under 000 years old died of rotavirus infection in 5.
 But countries that introduced the vaccine reported a sharp decrease in hospital admissions and deaths from rotavirus.

 The virus that causes severe acute respiratory syndrome, according to WHO, first appeared in 2002 in Guangdong Province, in southern China.
 Most likely, before infecting humans, he first appeared in bats, then infected nocturnal mammals called civets.
 Flaring up in China, SARS spread to 26 countries, infecting more than 8000 and killing more than 770 people in two years.

-The disease causes fever, chills, and body aches, often progressing to pneumonia, a serious condition in which the lungs become inflamed and filled with pus.
+The disease causes fever, chills and body aches, and often progresses to pneumonia, a serious condition in which the lungs become inflamed and filled with pus.
 The death rate from SARS is estimated to be 9,6% and there is currently no approved treatment or vaccine.
-However, there have been no new cases of SARS since the early 2000s, according to the CDC.
+However, no new cases of SARS have been reported since the early 2000s, according to the CDC.